HubbleHQ/hubble-django-gdpr-manager/README.md

 You would need a very good reason to exclude an app we manage from the GDPR manager.

+`GDPR_MANAGER_EXCLUDE_MODELS` <br>
+Default: `[]`

+Allows you to exclude specific models from being checked and managed by the GDPR manager.
+This is very beneficial when it comes to join tables that we do not control being created, but you do not want to exclude the whole app.

 `GDPR_MANAGER_SEARCH_TYPES` <br>
 Default:
 ```